 This is the very first word spoken to us by our Lord Jesus Christ: “Repent! (Μετανοεῖτε)” He says, which means “Change your mind” or your “focus.”
 It is not only a call to change, but a reassurance that change is possible.
 I can turn things around every day, at any moment, whenever I (re)-focus on Christ’s enduring Presence in my life, and on the simple fact that His kingdom is “at hand,” within my reach.
 Not in a galaxy far, far away.

-So this morning as I approach Holy Communion, I once again embrace change, and re-focus on the “great light” that has “dawned” upon us, in the coming to us of God’s Only-Begotten Son, in the flesh.
+Today, as many Christians celebrate Ash Wednesday and begin Lent, – although my Church will only begin Lent a month from now – I’m reminded that I can also embrace change this morning, and re-focus on the “great light” that has “dawned” upon us, in the coming to us of God’s Only-Begotten Son, in the flesh.
 As I make healthy adjustments to my daily prayer, eating, sleeping, and exercise schedules today, I thank You, Lord, for lighting up my life with positive change.
 “Now have I made a beginning; this change has been wrought by the right hand of the Most High.”
 (Ps 76/77: 10, LXX)